 - Limited fat on inner/outer thigh

 Before surgery, you should quit smoking, if you are not already a nonsmoker.
 This will improve your surgical result as well as your recovery period.

 One common technique is called the medial thigh lift, during which an incision is made in the crease of the leg extending down toward the knee.
 Excess skin is removed and sutures are put in place to tighten the tissue and maintain the new form.
 In this procedure, Dr. Genter will take care to make the incisions as inconspicuous as possible.
 At this time, Dr. Genter may also perform localized liposuction to improve the new contours of your thighs.

 After Your Thigh Lift: What to Expect

 Incisions are closed and drains are put in place at the end of your surgery.
 The day after your thigh lift, we usually recommend light activity to prevent blood clots.
 Surgical drains and tape are removed after about one week and you will need to return to Dr. Genter’s office for follow-up appointments so he can track your healing progress.
 Exercise should be postponed until about six weeks after the surgery.

 During the weeks that follow, a special compression garment is worn to promote contraction of the new leg contour.
 After any swelling dissipates, your thighs will show their new contours and the fit of clothing will likely improve.

-To learn more about a thigh lift in Philadelphia with Dr. Genter, contact our office in Jenkintown to schedule a surgery consultation.
+To learn more about a thigh lift in Philadelphia with Dr. Genter, contact our office in Feasterville to schedule a surgery consultation.